Hodge polynomials of some moduli spaces of Coherent Systems: Abstract

 \section{Abstract}

 When $k<n$, we study the coherent systems that come from a BGN extension in which the quotient bundle is strictly semistable.
 In this case we describe a stratification of the moduli space of coherent systems.
 We also describe the strata as complements of determinantal varieties and we prove that these are irreducible and smooth.
-These descriptions allow us to compute the Hodge polynomials of this moduli in some cases.
-In particular, we give explicit computations for the case in which $n-k=2$.
-From these computations one may obtain the usual Poincar\'e polynomial when $(n,d,k)=1$ and $(n-k,d)=(2,d)\neq 1$.
+These descriptions allow us to compute the Hodge polynomials of this moduli space in some cases.
+In particular, we give explicit computations for the cases in which $(n,d,k)=(3,d,1)$ and $d$ is even, obtaining from them the usual Poincar\'e polynomials.